Remembering Ken Sr.

 Remembering all the great ski trips that Kenny organized and that we were so happy to be part of. - Joann A.

 Photos of Ken Sr.

 Memorial services for Ken Sr. were held at Vernon C. Wagner Funeral Home at 655 Old Country Road, Plainview, NY 11803.
 Visitation was offered on Friday, April 8, 2022.
 In honor of Ken Sr., we invite you to contribute to his memory in any manner that you choose.

 Ken Sr. was outgoing, energetic, and fun-loving.
-Please share special memories you've had with him so we can enjoy all the good, bad, and funny he brought to the world.
+Please send special memories to firstname.lastname@example.org so we can enjoy all the good, fun, and interesting he brought to the world.